Updated

 What is the FC PHIPA-readiness scope for a new clinic onboard?

-Week 1: discovery, current EMR, M365 tenant, backup state, OHIP billing locations, AI tools in use.
-Week 2: technical hardening, conditional access, MFA enforcement, EMR audit-log review, backup restore drill.
-Week 3: privacy office support, custodian register, IPC AI checklist application, breach SOP delivered.
-Week 4: training and go-live, clinic staff training, breach tabletop exercise, vCISO check-in cadence set.
-Most 3-15-physician practices are PHIPA-readiness-complete inside 4-6 weeks.
+Week 1: discovery (EMR, M365, backup state, OHIP billing, AI tools).
+Week 2: technical hardening (conditional access, MFA, EMR audit-log review, backup restore drill).
+Week 3: privacy office support (custodian register, IPC AI checklist, breach SOP).
+Week 4: training and go-live.
+Most 3-15-physician practices are PHIPA-readiness-complete in 4-6 weeks.

 How does OHIP billing data security factor in?

-MCEDT credentials and OHIP billing files are PHI under PHIPA and are also subject to MOHLTC enrolment terms.
-The risk we see most: billing files stored on personal OneDrive accounts, outside the custodian’s audit.
-Our OHIP audit covers MCEDT credential hardening, billing-file location review, segregation of duties between the biller and the EMR admin, and log retention aligned to MOHLTC expectations.
-Walkthrough: our OHIP billing data security checklist.
+MCEDT credentials and OHIP billing files are PHI under PHIPA and subject to MOHLTC enrolment terms.
+The risk we see most: billing files stored on personal OneDrive accounts.
+Our OHIP audit covers MCEDT credential hardening, billing-file location review, segregation of duties between the biller and EMR admin, and log retention aligned to MOHLTC expectations.

 Does FC support Quebec clinics under Law 25?